Brisk tradition and Soloveitchik dynasty: Halachic

 The "Brisk dynasty" and their followers (known as "Briskers") are known for a tendency towards strictness in the Halacha (Jewish law); if there is ever a doubt between two rabbinic opinions, the "Brisk way" is more likely to follow the more stringent one.
 They maintain that we are unable to determine Halacha as following one opinion over another.
 They instead are stringent in the sense that they will look to fulfill the opinion of all early Halachic authorities.
 For example, many yeshiva students will not only not shave their payot (sidelocks), as required by the Torah, but will also let the entire area grow very long, which they tuck behind their ears- as required by certain early Halachic authorities.
 These are known as "Brisker Peyos", or "Briskers".

-Following the Reb Velvel (the "Brisker Rav"; see above), many Briskers in Israel are very stringent in ritual tithes ("trumos uma'asros" in Hebrew).
+Following Reb Velvel (the "Brisker Rav"; see above), many Briskers in Israel are very stringent in ritual tithes ("trumos uma'asros" in Hebrew).
 They repeat the Krias Shema many times, each time with a different possible pronunciation, in order to make sure they fulfill the Biblical command.